kkamieniecka/slides_kpbioteam/EWAS_Elixir_CNV/PITCHME.md

 ---

 ####  Creation of Innovative Tools

-CNVs could involve large genomic regions encompassing multiple genes.
-In addition, in recessive diseases, CNVs can alter one allele of a specific gene, while the second one could be altered by Short Nucleotide Variations.
 @ul
+- develop specific bioinformatics tools to select candidate genes localized in the CNV region by combining genes' annotations and patients' phenotype.

 - define CNV annotations

 - develop a specific pipeline to interpret duplications as tandem

-- will develop specific bioinformatics tools to select candidate genes localized in the CNV region by combining genes' annotations and patients' phenotype.
 @ulend
 ---